-Further information and an indicative list of VET qualifications eligible for targeted VET funding is available at:
+More information and an indicative list of VET qualifications eligible for targeted VET funding is available at:

-Targeted VET funding is NOT available for enrolments in:
+Targeted VET funding is not available for enrolments in:

 - Certificate I qualifications

-- Certificate II in EAL (Employment) and Certificate II in EAL (Access)
+- certificates in General Education for Adults and generalist programs such as Certificate II in EAL (Employment) and Certificate II in EAL (Access)

-- Diploma level qualifications.
-Schools wishing to provide Diplomas may fund this delivery from the core SRP allocation.
+- diploma level qualifications.
+Schools wishing to provide diplomas may fund this delivery from the core SRP allocation

-- School-based apprenticeships and traineeships.
+- school-based apprenticeships and traineeships, or Head Start apprenticeships and traineeships.